danielmcgraw/danielmcgraw.com/_posts/2012-01-21-The-Quickish-and-Easish-Getting-Started-with-GitHub-Article.md

     git add index.html
 {% endhighlight %}
 <br />
 - We've made our edits so now its time to commit them to the Local Repository.
-Notice we use the -a flag which commits *all* our changes.
+Notice we use the -a flag which commits *all* our changes to tracked files.
 <br />
 {% highlight sh %}
 	git commit -a